 Bring your professional best to the classroom.
 Dress professionally, and always be there before your co-op.
 Show that you care.
 Make your first impression your personal best.
 Find approachable topics to speak about with colleagues.
 Get rid of gum, limit phone time, and engage and build relationships.
 Go above and beyond the checklist/expectations.

 Take the opportunities to go further as a chance to shine.
 All learning, including your own, starts with relationships.
 Be in the game, not on the sidelines.
 Never underestimate your impact.
 Build relationships from day 1.

 Take risks.
 Don’t do exactly what your mentor teacher does.
 Present them with new things.

 Work wa ith mentor teachers and present them with new ideas.

 Be a person that others will look up to.
 Work hard to discover potential.
 Take time to build relationships.
 Take time to listen to and engage with students.
 Be sincere.

 Follow your mentor teacher around.
 Listen to how they interact with other teachers.
 Ask them questions (which helps them to reflect).

 Take over small groups of students.
 Run with it.
-Take every moment that you can to understand how a classroom works and the situations of the students.
+Take every moment you can to understand how a classroom works and the students' situations.
 Grow in empathy and build relationships.

 Make sure you meet the principal.
 Ask if you can have their time to share your passions.
 Get to know them.
 Build relationships